HQarroum/circular-linked-list/README.md

   // Do something with `node`.
 }
 ```
+> The second parameter of `list_make_iterator` is optional, it specifies a node pointer you'd like the iterator
+> to start at.
+If NULL is passed, the iterator will point to the head of the list.

 The iterator created by `list_make_iterator` will iterate over each node continuously, meaning that unless the list is empty, the iteration will loop undefinitely, since the list is circular.
 This is why we used a counter in the above example to stop the iteration at the end of the list.

-You can however write your own iterator functions that will choose how to iterate over the list.
+Note that you are encouraged to write your own iterator functions that will implement the appropriate logic of how to iterate over an instance of a list given your application requirements.

 The complexity of an iteration over each node in the list is linear `O(n)`.